csm_kamerun_bildung_134.1014_01_a6c2012ba1.jpg

 • "Bachelor of Theology's Program" & Master's Degree in Theology at PTS.

-• Agrology courses and domestic violence workshops for future pastors at PTS.
+• Agrology courses, interdisciplinary events on traditional religions and a workshop on domestic violence for future pastors at PTS

 • "Licence-Maîtrise-Doctorat Programme" at the PUCA

-• Implementation of the new program "Eco-Theology" at PUCA.
+• Implementation of the "Eco-Theology" program at the PUCA

 Project progress

-In the face of the crisis, investment was made in closer collaboration with the PUCA Faculty of Medicine.
-This has made it possible for the topic of "trauma healing" to be made part of the training of future theologians.
+In view of the crisis, investments were made in closer cooperation with the PUCA medical faculty.
+This has enabled the topic of pastoral care and "trauma healing" to become part of the training of future theologians.
 The population of the Anglophone regions, traumatized by civil war-like confrontations and fleeing in large numbers to the capital Yaoundé, will benefit from this knowledge.
-In addition, a program called "Eco-Theology" was developed in 2019 to address the topics of agribusiness, ecology and theology in theory and practice across disciplines.
-Women now make up about 30 percent of the student body.
-The same trend is evident at PUCA, where the proportion of women in some faculties is over 60 percent.
-The promotion of women is strengthened, among other things, by the establishment of a crèche on campus.
-Despite the current crisis and extremely difficult conditions, PTS is maintaining operations and theological education as far as possible.
+In addition, a program called "Eco-Theology" was developed in 2019, which covers the topics of agriculture, ecology and theology in theory and practice across disciplines.
+Women now make up around 30 percent of students.
+The same trend can be seen at the PUCA, where the proportion of women in some faculties is over 60 percent.
+The compatibility of career or education and family is made easier by the establishment of a crèche on campus, among other things.
+Despite the current crisis and the difficult conditions, the PTS is maintaining operations and theological training wherever possible.

 Map